Last Updated on

-Mirissa’s peak season is between December and March as this is generally the driest time of year.
+Mirissa’s peak season is between December and March as this is generally the driest time of year in the southern province of Sri Lanka.
 As the main thing to do in the town itself is enjoy the beach, your options are going to be limited on rainy days.

 Personally we went with the Mirissa whale watching club.
 They make sure not to overcrowd the whales and keep a reasonable distance, whereas many other operators group together around one whale at a time.